 Welcome to the Zeta Chapter of Alpha Gamma Omega Fraternity at UCSB.
 AGO is the only Christ-Centered Fraternity at UC Santa Barbara and offers a very unique environment for Christian brotherhood, community and spiritual growth.
-We here at Alpha Gamma Omega pride ourselves on our strong brotherhood, excellent academics, competitiveness in athletics, and our Christian fellowship.
-We strive to better the community, university, and ourselves by participating in and around the Isla Vista area.
-As part of the Greek system and the Christian community, we hold very dear to our morals, ethics, and purpose that it shall be an aim to further ourselves as individuals.
+We here at Alpha Gamma Omega pride ourselves on our strong brotherhood, excellent academic performance, competitiveness in athletics, and our Christian fellowship.
+We strive to better the community, university, and ourselves by participating in and around the Santa Barbara area.
+As part of both the Greek system and the Christian community, we hold very dear to our morals, ethics, and purpose that it shall be an aim to further ourselves as individuals.
 Here at AGO, we enjoy spending time in fellowship through social gatherings and personal interaction.
 Each of us here brings something new, different, and unique to the body.
 We’re all brought here by our love for the Lord and hope that upon your arrival to UCSB, you’ll stop by and say hello.
 We’d be happy to show you around, so stop on by!

 What Sets Us Apart